mxmxmx/eurotrash/README.md

 - Q:  uh, nice but i hate displays and why SMD?

-- A:  so that we know which file we will be playing? ... and well. because
+- A:  so that we know which file we will be playing? ... and well, because.

 ![My image](https://farm8.staticflickr.com/7556/15847752621_464320a658_b.jpg)